Kader-the-Coder/ParticipationManager/docs/UPDATE.md

   - [X] Add buttons to mark each field

 ## Phase 3.2: Daily Tracking UI - Additional
-- [ ] Add a way to write Notes per student
-- [ ] Add a way to write Reflections per student
-- [ ] Add a way to write Notes per day*
-- [ ] Add a way to write Reflections per day*
+- [ ] Allow for determining the day
-- [ ] Highlight the current day in the grid
+- [ ] Allow for removing a all data in a given day
 - [ ] Add buttons for saving or canceling changes

-## Phase 4: Daily Tracking Filters
+## Phase 4.1: Daily Tracking Filters
 - [ ] Implement logic to filter out students
   - [ ] Implement filter to select student by quarter
     - [ ] Display available quarters in a dropdown or list